AndersenLab/assembly-nf/README.md

                                        __/ |
                                       |___/
 ```

-Nextflow pipeline for hifiasm *de novo* assembly and sequencing quality control.

-By default, the pipeline will assemble genomes in "inbred" mode for hifiasm
+By default, the pipeline will assemble genomes in "inbred" mode (i.e., will not purge duplicate haplotigs) for hifiasm.

 ## --source
 If running with --source umd, then provide the folder in /vast/eande106/data/transfer/raw where sequencing data has been deposited (e.g. --raw_dir 20250314_PacBio).
 When running in --source umd, the output directory will be set to "${raw_dir}-assembly" even if you specify an --outdir.